prathu2k4/75_Days_Of_Verilog/Day01/README.md

 ## 🤝 Feedback

-If you have any feedback, suggestions, or ideas for improvement, feel free to reach out or connect with me on [LinkedIn] www.linkedin.com/in/pratham-jainvs.
+If you have any feedback, suggestions, or ideas for improvement, feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/pratham-jainvs)

 Let’s learn and grow together! 💪